saracrz/things-i-learn/README.md

 - .add // .add('nice') Adds a new class.
 - .remove //
 - .toggle // .toggle('round') add the round class when it's false and remove whhen it's true
-- .addEventListener('click', toggleRound) or .addEventListener('load', fucntion() {console.log()pic.naturalWidth} -> This event WILL WAIT UNTILL THE PIC IS LOADED.)
+- .addEventListener('click', toggleRound) or window.addEventListener('load', fucntion() {console.log()pic.naturalWidth} -> This event WILL WAIT UNTILL THE PIC IS LOADED.)
 - .contains('yourClassName')

 **Attributes**:
 Anything provided to an element as additional info, ex: class='your-class' or src='your-path.html'.
-They act most of them as getters and setters.
+They act most of them as getters and setters:
+- .setAttribute('alt', 'cute pup') it's the same as pic.alt = 'cute pup'
+- .getAttribute('alt')